 How to set up Windows Server Azure Network Adapter

-In my series about Windows Server 2019, I have a new feature I want to introduce you to.
-Windows Server 2019 Azure Network Adapter is one of the Hybrid Cloud efforts Microsoft is making in Windows Server 2019.
+In my series about Windows Server 2019, I have a new feature I want to introduce to you, called the Azure Network Adapter.
+The Azure Network Adapter is one of the features to improve the hybrid cloud experience in Windows Server 2019.
 A lot of workloads are running cross-cloud and require connections to virtual machines running in Azure.
-To achieve this there are several options like Site-to-Site VPN, Azure Express Route or Point-to-Site VPN.
-With Windows Admin Center and Windows Server 2019 Azure Network Adapter, you get a one-click experience to connect your Windows Server with your Azure Virtual Network using a Point-to-Site VPN connection.
+There are several options like Site-to-Site VPN, Azure Express Route, or Point-to-Site VPN.
+With Windows Admin Center and Azure Network Adapter in Windows Server 2019, you get a one-click experience to connect your Windows Server with your Azure Virtual Network using a Point-to-Site VPN connection.

 Windows Admin Center